rdobrynin/rnd/README.md

 1. `docker comopose up -d`
-2. `docker exec -it backend bash` and then run `yarn migration:run` or run
+2. `docker exec -it backend bash` and then run `yarn migration:run`

+or run

-- `make run` - ti start and up all containers with migrations
+- `make run` - start and up all containers with migrations
 - `make down` - stop all containers

+tests
+- `make test` - run unit tests